 No, if the payment or ticket was paid in full directly by the non-Federal source or reimbursed to your agency by the non-Federal source, the provisions of the Fly America Act do not apply.
 (See §§301-10.131 through 301-10.143 of this title for the regulations implementing the Fly America Act.)

-§304-3.9 May I use business-class accommodations when a non-Federal source pays in full for my transportation expenses to attend a meeting?
+§304-3.9 May I use other than coach-class accommodation on common carriers or other than lowest first-class accommodations on ships when a non-Federal source pays in full for my transportation expenses to attend a meeting?